fhildeb/example-forum-dapp/README.md

 # example-forum-dapp
- Create blog posts, comment and like
+ A decentralized forum application where you can write and publish blog posts, write comments and like using Universal Profiles and LSP7.

+**This repository was transferred to [lukso-network/example-forum-dapp](https://github.com/lukso-network/example-forum-dapp).**